JCastrejonE/TSP_SimulatedAnnealing/README.md

 ## About
 This project forms part of Heuristic combinatorial optimization course that forms part of Computer Science degree at **Facultad de Ciencias, Universidad Nacional Autónoma de México**.
 It tries to find a solution to Traveling salesman problem using simmulated annealing algorithm with some few variants.

+For further understanding you can refer to the [PDF document in spanish](tex/Recocido_Simulado.pdf).

 ## Building and running

 [Meson build system](https://mesonbuild.com/index.html) is used to compile this project.
 Running: